 Information about Bargaining and Tentative Agreements

 Every year, your LCEA Bargaining Team advocates for your rights.
 The Team works on strengthening contract language and salary increases as well as stipends and supplements.
 COVID Safety Protocols, extra pay for extra classes, or other temporary items are also bargained for in Memorandums of Understandings (MOUs).
 Once the Team and LCS reach an agreement, then the language and salary proposals become a Tentative Agreement (TA).
 The TA must then be ratified by the bargaining unit.
 The bargaining unit consists of all instructional personnel.
 Each member of the bargaining unit may vote to accept or not accept the TA.
 Once the TA is approved by 50% + 1 of the bargaining unit, then it is officially incorporated into the LCEA & LCS Contract.
+We are always looking for people who are interested in helping write contract language or help us with the bargaining process.
+If you would like to be involved, click the green "Join Bargaining" button above.

 Sign up for the updates to be sent to your personal email